VictorKruger/saltybet/README.md

-An experamental informatun scraper for Saltybet.com
+An experimental information scraper for Saltybet.com